If your company is insolvent and is to be liquidated it is useful to know how long the process takes so that you can get on with your life.

 If you are found guilty of wrongful or fraudulent trading, you could be held personally liable for the company’s debts.
 This is particularly true if you have acted improperly or outside the creditors' interests.

 However, if you are found innocent and have acted properly, you can claim a redundancy from the government like any other employee.
+Contrary to what you may be led to believe the process of claiming redundancy as a director is very simple (takes about 20 minutes on a form) so there is no need to use third parties.
 You can then start your next venture either as a director of a different company or in a completely different role.